ScrambledEggsOnToast/hi3status/readme.md

 * `Backlight`: A backlight percentage brightness indicator.
 Uses xbacklight as a backend.
 * `Battery`: A battery indicator.
 Uses acpi as a backend.
 * `Clock`: A customisable clock.
+* `Command`: A block for executing arbitrary shell commands.
 * `Ethernet`: An ethernet status indicator.
 Uses files at `/sys/class/net/`.
 * `Music`: Displays currently playing music.
 Uses playerctl as a backend.
 * `Network`: A network transfer rate indicator.
 Uses files at `/sys/class/net/`.